 Whenever you cut down woody stems like phlox and anemone japonica, save them in a bag to use as short stakes.
 And you can strip down willow branches and any straightish branches to make long stakes.

-Even forked branches make good stakes - you can either put both bits of the fork in the ground and train plants like sweet peas to grow up them onto a single central stake (as in the picture below left), or you can put the single part in the ground, and train plants to grow up the fork (handy for grape vines and anything that you want to fan out, like clematis and jasmine.
+Even forked branches make good stakes - you can either put both bits of the fork in the ground and train plants like sweet peas to grow up them onto a single central stake, or you can put the single part in the ground, and train plants to grow up the fork (handy for grape vines and anything that you want to fan out, like clematis and jasmine).

-Money-Saving Gardening Tip #6 - Don't always Buy Your Plants from Nurseries
+Tip #6 - Don't Always Buy Your Plants From Nurseries

 You Can Get Plants from Car Boot Sales, Charity Fairs, Agricultural and Horticultural Shows and School Fairs